Madonna lily plant care and growing guide

 Madonna lily (Lilium candidum) is a popular flowering bulbous perennial plant known for its pure white flowers that bloom in early summer.
-This species of lily is highly fragrant and attracts pollinators such as bees, butterflies, and hummingbirds.
-Additionally, they make excellent cut flowers that will last up to two weeks when properly cared for.
+Cultivated for millennia, this species of lily is highly fragrant and attracts pollinators such as bees, butterflies, and hummingbirds.
+The blooms make excellent cut flowers that will last up to two weeks when properly cared for.

 Madonna lily flower